RootHappyCamper/DoesTheDogWatchPlex/README.md

 ## Plans

-- TV series support
+- [X] Cleaning up original code to remove memcaching via Flask app
-- Cleaning up original code to remove memcaching via Flask app
+- [ ] Adding SQL database so API doesn't have to be called for every movie every time script is run
-- Adding SQL database so API doesn't have to be called for every movie every time script is run
+- [ ] Deployment via Docker container
-- Deployment via Docker container
+- [ ] Allow user to run daily, weekly, or on a set schedule
-- Allow user to run daily, weekly, or on a set schedule
+- [ ] Allow user to only be warned about content they specficy instead of all "yes's" from doesthedogdie.com
-- Jellyfin support
+- [ ] Jellyfin Support
-- IMDB parental support
+- [ ] ~~IMDB parental support~~ IMDB API seems to be a paid for service
-- Allow user to only be warned about content they specficy instead of all "yes's" from doesthedogdie.com
+- [ ] TV Series Support

 ## LICENSE